Scarabaeus1033/NEXAH-CODEX/SYSTEM X: 🪲 NEXAH-GRAND-CODEX-URF/README.md

 ---

-> *"System X ist kein Zentrum, das festhält.
-Es ist der resonante Wirbel, der alles in Bewegung hält."*
+> 🕵️‍♂️ SYSTEM X is not what holds it all together — it is the resonance field that keeps it in motion.